 With the United Kingdom due to leave the European Union, consumers may be wondering how Brexit will affect their consumer rights.
 After the Withdrawal Agreement was defeated in the House of Commons on 29th March (the day that Brexit was supposed to take place), the UK had until 12th April to indicate a way forward.
-But then, following a lengthy meeting of EU leaders in Brussels on 10th April, the UK has been granted an extension until 31st October with a review to take place in June.
+But then, following a lengthy meeting of EU leaders in Brussels on 10th April, the UK has been granted an extension until 31st October.
 Whatever form Brexit will take, it is clear that it will have an impact on consumer rights.

 Please note: The following information will be updated when there is further clarity about Brexit, and how this will impact your consumer rights.
 For the time being, the UK remains a full member of the EU and, thus, EU law continues to apply in and to the UK.

 When consumers buy something online from a trader based within the EU they have strong protections under the EU rules currently in force.
 Your shopping online rights include the right of withdrawal, or otherwise known as the 14-day cooling off period, for most online purchases (exceptions apply), the right to redress in case of faulty goods, and the right to refund for delayed or non-delivery.

 What happens to my consumer rights if I buy a product online from a UK trader before Brexit?

 If you purchase an item before Brexit, you should in principle be covered by the same rights enshrined in EU consumer protection law.
 These have been implemented in domestic legislation by all the EU Member States, including the UK, and can thus be relied on even if your rights are exercised after Brexit.
 This might be, for example, if you buy a product before Brexit, only to discover after Brexit that it already had a defect when purchased.
 However, in some cases consumers may encounter difficulties in availing of their rights and seeking redress (more on this below).